TannerBarcelos/Spendaro/README.md

 ## Built With
 * React _and other frontend tools and libraries_
 * FastAPI
+* PostgreSQL
+* SQLAlchemy
+* Redis
 * Docker
 * Kubernetes
 * AWS
 * Github Actions for CI/CD
+* Cypress for E2E testing
+* Jest for unit testing and integration testing (frontend)
+* Pytest for unit testing and integration testing (backend)
+* Figma for design
+* Trello for project management
+* Much more!

 ## Features